Of Fathers and Sons Review: An Unshakeable Portrait of Inherited Islamist Fervour

 An unbiased, unprejudiced & unfiltered observation of jihadist life and how extremist ideology is passed down through lineage, Of Fathers and Sons paints a brutally honest & unflinching portrait of children being brainwashed into following the path of hatred & violence by their own fathers, and it does so by capturing the everyday life of a radical Islamist family.

-Of Fathers and Sons follows director Talal Derki as he returns to the war-torn Syria under the guise of a war photojournalist claiming to be sympathetic towards Salafi jihadism, and gains the trust of an Al-Nusra Front militant’s family who allow him to document their daily lives.
+Of Fathers and Sons follows director Talal Derki as he returns to war-torn Syria under the guise of a war photojournalist claiming to be sympathetic towards Salafi jihadism, and gains the trust of an Al-Nusra Front militant’s family who allows him to document their daily lives.
 Filming the family for over two years, his camera records the indoctrination of these kids bred for one purpose; to continue the jihad.

 The most striking thing about this documentary is the sheer honesty with which it is made.
 Derki doesn’t lend a critical eye while capturing the day-to-day activities and provides a rare, unadulterated insight into what it’s like to grow up in this so-called Islamist Caliphate.
 He’s risking his life by pretending to believe in their cause and is very careful in his approach as well as the set of questions he brings up.